shanelonergan/shanelonergan.github.io/_posts/2019-09-02-streamline-your-workflow-with-custom-bash-commands.md

 # 1. Open your bash profile document

 Each time you open a new terminal session, it loads up your preferences from a hidden document.
-Files related to the terminal are typically hidden, or invisible, files.
+Files related to the terminal are typically hidden, or invisible.
 These files have a `.` at the beginning of their name, don’t show up in finder searches, and are usually stored in the root directory.
 For our purposes we only need to know how to view, open, and create these files, but for more information see the further reading below[^1].
 In order to view these files, enter the following commands in your terminal:

 	$ cd ~
 	$ ls -a